"A dream has come true: azing is going into public preview!"

 - Tanja - you've backed me for years supported me throughout all of this to persue this vision!

 It's your turn now.
 Sign in and try azing for yourself.
-And please: publish recipes for everyone.
+And please: publish checklists for everyone.

 Best wishes from the Rhein valley,